dongy7/raytracer/README.md

 # raytracer

-Basic ray tracer implementing the Phong shading model with box filtering.
+Recursive ray tracer implementing the Phong shading model with box filtering.

 ## Running
 Make sure your GHCI version is at least `7.10.2`.